Join the Fitness Center

 Leaves of Absence

 Your membership benefit is tied to your eligibility for other NHRMC benefits.
-So if you take an approved medical leave and are benefit eligible (either FMLA or other medical), you can continue to use the EFC.
+So if you take an approved medical leave and are benefit eligible (either FMLA or other medical), you can continue to use the fitness center.
 But if you are on a non-benefit eligible leaves, your membership will be suspended until you return to work.

-The EFC is a great place and we're frequently asked why individuals associated with, but not employed by NHRMC, can't use the center.
+The fitness center is a great place and we're frequently asked why individuals associated with, but not employed by NHRMC, can't use the center.
 It's because we must follow guidelines around benefits in accordance with tax law.
 It is considered a benefit because we charge our employees, spouses and dependents less for this service than is the fair market value of membership.
 If we opened up membership, we would either have to charge our employees more, or tax them on the difference between what they're paying and the fair market value.
 We don't want to do that.
 We want membership to be affordable for all our staff so we can work together to be healthier and keep our medical costs down.